Sara Khan (activist)

-Dame Sara Khan DBE (born January 1980) is a British human rights activist and the chief executive officer of Inspire, an independent non-governmental organisation working to counter extremism and gender inequality.
-Khan is a contributor to The Guardian and The Independent newspapers, as well as The Huffington Post and has made appearances on British television and radio.
+Dame Sara Khan DBE (born January 1980) is a British human rights activist and the chief executive officer of Inspire.
 She has been interviewed for the BBC's HARDtalk and Desert Island Discs.

-Early life
+Personal life

 Khan was born and raised in Bradford to immigrants from Pakistan.
 She worked as a hospital pharmacist and was president of an Islamic youth organisation before launching the Inspire charity in 2008, with the aim of challenging extremism and promoting gender equality.

-In September 2005, after the London bombings, she sat on the Home Office's Tackling Extremism and Radicalisation Working Group and has also worked with the education department and the Department for International Development.